 If the inspector flags any significant issues, the buyer can negotiate the asking price or back out of the deal completely.
 This depends on the severity of the problems.

 Another protection for the buyer is the mortgage contingency.
 This is when the deal hinges on whether or not the buyer can secure financing from a lending institution.
-This may come up when a buyer finds the perfect home and wants to put in an offer before finding a lender willing to give them a mortgage.
+This may come up when a buyer finds the perfect place.
+He wants to put in an offer before finding a mortgage lender willing to give them a mortgage.

-If the buyer cannot find a lender after putting down this contingent offer, they are legally allowed to walk away from the deal.
-They can take their 10% deposit with them on the way out.
+If the buyer cannot find a lender after putting down this contingent offer on a house, they are legally allowed to walk away from the deal, and they can take their 10% deposit with them on the way out.

 An offer with a mortgage contingency is a significant risk for a seller.
-Sellers need assurance that prospective buyers are coming to the deal with the necessary funds.
+Sellers need assurance that prospective buyers come to the deal with the necessary funds.
 Also, they should look for buyers who have already been pre-approved for a mortgage.

 A sale or Hubbard contingency allows a time for a buyer to sell his existing home before being forced to walk away or waive their right to walk away from their new purchase.
-Homebuyers who needs to sell their home first won’t have to face the uncertainty of whether he’ll use the old house’s proceeds in time to buy the new property.
+Homebuyers who need to sell their home first won’t face the uncertainty of whether they’ll use the old house’s proceeds in time to buy the new property.

-Buyers sometimes need the money from their current home sale to buy the new one.
+Buyers sometimes need the money from their home sale to buy the new one.
 If they are in contract on their new home, the pressure increases, but they cannot find a buyer on their current one.
-They risk losing their 10% deposit if they cannot come up with the money to complete the purchase.
+They risk losing their 10% earnest money if they cannot come up with the money to complete the purchase.

-These sale contingency offers are significantly less attractive to sellers than a comparable non-contingent offer.
-This is not something they can control.
+These sale contingency offers are significantly less attractive to sellers than a comparable non-contingent offer, and this is not something they can control.
 Sellers have no information on how likely the buyer’s existing unit may sell and the timing.

 It’s also very risky for a buyer to enter the market without first becoming pre-approved.
 If you put down an offer and cannot secure financing, you can lose the sale if another pre-approved buyer comes along.
 This is why it’s always a good idea to get pre-approved before you start shopping around.

-The answer is yes but only if you have no other offers.
-However, if you have multiple offers, you should encourage contingent buyers to improve their terms by either increasing the purchase price and/or removing their contingencies.
+The answer is yes, but only if you have no other offers.
+However, if you have multiple offers, you should encourage contingent buyers to improve their terms by increasing the purchase price and removing their contingencies.
 Another technique is to accept multiple offers and even send out numerous sales contracts for negotiation in parallel.
 An accepted bid is not binding until fully executed contracts.

-When the attorneys circulate the signature pages, the seller is the last to sign.
-The seller is not bound to an accepted offer until he counter-signs the pending sales contract.
+The Seller is the last to sign when the attorneys circulate the signature pages.
+The Seller is not bound to an accepted offer until he counter-signs the pending sales contract.